Grant Applications

 Story County Community Foundation Will Consider:

-• Assist in strategic thinking and planning for the future of the organization.
+• Strategic planning for the organization’s future

 Grant Information:

-• Grant requests of up to $2,500 will be considered.
+• Grant requests of up to $5,000 will be considered.

-• Applications will be accepted through 5:00 PM on Wednesday, October 23, 2024.
+• Applications will be accepted through 5:00 PM on Wednesday, September 30, 2026.

 • Following the “1Million Cups” presentations, the Committee will select the Grant Recipients and present the grant awards.

-• Grant funding must be used by October 1, 2025.
+• Grant funding must be used by October 1, 2027.

-• A Final Report is required before October 1, 2025.
+• A Final Report is required before October 1, 2027.

 Application Guidelines